Madhurboard/Madhurboard/README.md

 # 💫 About Me:
 👋 Hi there!
+I’m Madhur!<br><br>
-I’m Madhur!<br><br>🎉 Welcome to my GitHub corner where creativity meets code!<br><br>😄 I love diving into new technologies and keeping up to date with the latest trends in the tech world.<br>🌱 I’m currently learning Machine Learning and Android development<br>📫 How to reach me: madhurpatil73@gmail.com<br>⚡ Fun fact: Photography and Music for life
+🎉 Welcome to my GitHub corner where creativity meets code and where bugs are just features in disguise! 🐛 😄 I love diving into new technologies like Scrooge McDuck dives into his money vault! 💰 🌱 Currently on an epic quest to conquer Machine Learning and Android development. 🧙‍♂️ 📫 Shoot me an email at: madhurpatil73@gmail.com
+⚡ Fun fact: Photography and Music for life. 🎶📸

 ## 🌐 Socials: